 - Product liability.
-When dangerous products harm people because those who made the products were negligent, our attorneys are here for you.
-This can apply to any kind of product, from household appliances, toys for children, and medical equipment.
-We also handle Physiomesh hernia mesh claims.
+When dangerous products harm people because those who made the products were negligent, we’re here for you.
+This can apply to any kind of product, from household appliances to toys for children and medical equipment.

 - Premises liability.
 Properties with hazards can cause injuries.
-An attorney from Bey & Associates can fight for you.
-Premises liability also includes slip and fall accidents and dog bites.
+Premises liability also includes slip and fall accidents and cases involving serious dog bites.

 - Work injuries.
 If you’re injured while on the job, the injury may have occurred because of a negligent third party.
 This may be grounds for legal action.

 - Nursing home neglect and abuse.
-If your loved one has been harmed in their nursing home, we can get justice for them and hold the negligent nursing home accountable for their actions.
+If your loved one has been harmed in their nursing home, we may be able to get justice for them and hold the negligent nursing home accountable for their actions.

 - Bad faith insurance.
 When an insurance company doesn’t honor the policy that you have, they may try to delay, deny, or give you less than you deserve.
 Our lawyers will help you stand up for your rights.

 In tragic circumstances, an accident can cause a sudden loss of life.
-If you’ve lost a loved one because of the negligent actions of another party, you can seek justice for them with a wrongful death lawyer.
+If you’ve lost a loved one because of the negligent actions of another party, you can seek justice for them with the assistance of a wrongful death lawyer.

-At Bey & Associates, we represent our client’s best interests.
-We will fight for you to get full and fair compensation so you can work on your recovery.
+At Bey & Associates, we represent the best interests of all of our clients.
+We will fight for you to get full and fair compensation so you can focus on your recovery.
 Even if your case does not fit into the above categories, we encourage you to get in touch with our Atlanta personal injury lawyers.
 We may be able to provide our expertise regardless and help you and your family.